 Physicians should be aware of the potential increased risk of opportunistic infections or infections for which the gut is a defensive barrier (see section 4.8).
-Entyvio treatment is not to be initiated in patients with active, severe infections until the infections are controlled, and physicians should consider withholding treatment in patients who develop a severe infection while on chronic treatment with
+Entyvio treatment is not to be initiated in patients with active, severe infections until the infections are controlled, and physicians should consider withholding treatment in patients who develop a severe infection while on chronic treatment with Entyvio.

-Entyvio.
 Caution should be exercised when considering the use of vedolizumab in patients with a controlled chronic severe infection or a history of recurring severe infections.
 Patients should be monitored closely for infections before, during and after treatment.
 Entyvio is contraindicated in patients with active tuberculosis (see section 4.3).
 Before starting treatment with vedolizumab, patients must be screened for tuberculosis according to the local practice.
 If latent tuberculosis is diagnosed, appropriate treatment must be started with anti-tuberculosis treatment in accordance with local recommendations, before beginning vedolizumab.
 In patients diagnosed with TB whilst receiving vedolizumab therapy, then vedolizumab therapy should be discontinued until the TB infection has been resolved.

 Some integrin antagonists and some systemic immunosuppressive agents have been associated with progressive multifocal leukoencephalopathy (PML), which is a rare and often fatal opportunistic infection caused by the John Cunningham (JC) virus.
-By binding to the $\alpha_4\beta_7$ integrin expressed on guthoming lymphocytes, vedolizumab exerts an immunosuppressive effect specific to the gut.
+By binding to the $\alpha_4\beta_7$ integrin expressed on guthoming lymphocytes, vedolizumab exerts an immunosuppressive effect on the gut.
 Although no systemic immunosuppressive effect was noted in healthy subjects the effects on systemic immune system function in patients with Inflammatory Bowel Disease patients is not known.

-Healthcare professionals should monitor patients on vedolizumab for any new onset or worsening of neurological signs and symptoms as outlined in physician education materials, and consider neurological referral if they occur.
-The patient is to be given a Patient Alert Card (see section 4.2).
+No cases of PML were reported in clinical studies of vedolizumab however, healthcare professionals should monitor patients on vedolizumab for any new onset or worsening of neurological signs and symptoms as outlined in physician education materials, and consider neurological referral if they occur.
 If PML is suspected, treatment with vedolizumab must be withheld; if confirmed, treatment must be permanently discontinued.